Portal 20 de Julio (TransMilenio)

-The Portal 20 de Julio is one of the terminal or head stations that are part of TransMilenio, the bus rapid mass transit system of Bogotá.
-It is located in the southeast of the city, on Carrera 5A between 30A Sur and 32 Sur streets.
-There is also a pedestrian entrance on Calle 31 Sur.
-It is the end of the Carrera Décima line.
+The Portal 20 de Julio It is one of the terminal or head stations that are part of the TransMilenio mass transit system in Bogotá, inaugurated in 2000.
+It is located in the San Cristóbal, in the southeast of the city, on Carrera 5A between Calle 30A Sur and Calle 32 Sur.
+It has easy pedestrian access on Calle 31 Sur.

-Surroundings
+Location

-It serves the Suramérica, Veinte de Julio, San Isidro, Villa de los Alpes I, and Bello Horizonte districts and surrounding areas.
-Nearby are Serafina Park, the South American and Florentino Gonzalez schools, Santuario del Niño Jesús del Veinte de Julio and the SuperCADE 20 de Julio.
+It is located in the southeast of the city.
+It serves the neighborhoods of Suramérica, Veinte de Julio, San Isidro, Villa de los Alpes I, Bello Horizonte, and their surrounding areas.
+Nearby are Serafina Park, the Suramérica and Florentino González schools, the Divino Niño Parish, and the SuperCADE 20 de Julio.

+Origin of the name

+The Portal 20 de Julio gets its name from being the head station of the Line L (Carrera Décima) of TransMilenio, and of the Veinte de Julio neighborhood.

 History

-This station is part of the Transmilenio Phase III that began to be built at the end of 2009 and was opened in 2012.
-It was developed at a site where the Moore pipe factory operated.
+This station is part of Phase III of TransMilenio, which began construction in late 2009 and was put into service along with the Carrera Décima trunk line in September 2012.

+It was developed on a site that formerly housed the Moore pipe factory.

-The station has two platforms for buses, an access building, an administrative building and a fairground where the street vendors of the sector of 20 de Julio were to be relocated, and which consists of a basement, two floors and a small square.
-In addition, a garage was built to house up to 56 articulated buses and 126 bi-articulated buses and a bicycle rack with capacity for 256 bicycles.
+The station has two platforms for the system's buses, an access building, an administrative building, and a fairground consisting of a basement, two floors, and a plaza.
+In addition, a bus depot with capacity for 56 articulated buses and 126 bi-articulated buses was built, along with a bicycle parking facility with space for 256 bicycles.

+In October 2023, construction began on the TransMiCable, whose central station will be located within the Portal 20 de Julio.
+It will feature a new platform to allow connection between the TransMilenio system and the cable car line.